SynLube logo SynLube Lube-4-Life®

 But most important development was not request for better quality or improved durability, but rather for MINIMUM possible price for the component part.

-Plastic components became acceptable and belt driven overhead camshafts became the norm in most engines replacing the “forever” design of Classic American V-8 with very reliable in-the-block cam with push rods.
+Plastic components became acceptable and belt driven overhead camshafts, originally developed by FIAT, became the norm in most engines replacing the forever design of Classic American V-8 with very reliable design of "in-the-block" cam with push rods.

 Sales started to be measured in 10 days performance levels, rather than in monthly or annual numbers.